Implementation and performance analysis of efficient grid-free integral wall models in unstructured-grid LES solvers: Governing Equations

 where, $\rho$, $u_{i}$, $p$, and $E$ represent the density, velocity, pressure and total energy, respectively.
-[Add more details of LES solver e.g. sgs model, specific heat constants etc.]

 Next we present the specific form of the governing equations for each of the wall models considered.
 It should be reiterated here that the equations are presented for the incompressible formulation.
 The thin boundary-layer momentum equation for a general wall-flux model is given as:

 where $u_{i}$ is the local wall-parallel velocity in streamwise or spanwise ($x_{1}$ or $x_{3}$) direction, $y$ is the local wall-normal coordinate, $\nu$ is the kinematic viscosity and $\nu_{t}$ is the eddy-viscosity.
 All the flow variables in the above equation are ensemble-averaged quantities.